 Set Achievable Goals

 What?
 You want to lose 50 pounds in 4 months before your wedding?
 You need to drop 30 pounds before summer in 2 months?
 What’s going to happen is you’re going to get 1/4 to 1/2 of the way into your program and realize that you’re going to come nowhere close to reaching that goal.
-Then, you’re going to give up altogether, add the weight back, and maybe then some.
+Then, you’re going to give up altogether, add the weight back, and maybe add a few more pounds on top of that.

-If you would just set achievable goals from the start, you have the potential to lose anywhere from 9-15% body fat over the course of 4 months, and believe me, that is a big transformation.
+If you would just set achievable goals from the start, you have the potential to lose anywhere from 8-16% of your body mass over the course of 4 months, and believe me, that is a big transformation.
 It may not be 50 pounds, but you are going to look a lot different – certainly a lot different than if you went into it with big expectations, failed, and lost nothing at all.
 Remember to set realistic goals from the start.

 Forget About “Weight”